Technical feasibility assessment

-In Maria's case, the robot can use her credentials, stored somewhere safe, such as in the vault in Robocorp Cloud.
+In Maria's case, the robot can use her credentials, stored somewhere safe, such as in the vault in Control Room.
 Good to go!

 After thinking through the questions, you will have a better idea of whether the automation could be technically feasible.